Decmoon/Decmoon/README.md

 -->

-Welcome to my homepage
+Welcome to my homepage.
-I am a software developer based in China.
-Here are some of my projects to share
+I am a software developer based in China, and here are some of my projects to share.

 Success has no rules, but we can learn a lot from failure